Getting Ready - Final Steps Before Heading Out

 Guess What We Forgot!

-IT'S ALL ABOUT THE CHECKLIST!
 There are lots of things to do when getting ready to leave for a trip with your small travel trailer.
 If you're loading up for a weekend trip close to home, it may be pretty simple.
 But if it's a big trip, you will probably start getting ready weeks in advance.
 To make it easier, I keep all our equipment and supplies in bins in one section of the garage.
 But all the preparation usually comes down to one thing.
 Did you forget anything?

-Yep...the most dreaded words I've had to say to my wife when we were too far down the road with our small travel trailer to turn back!
-Guess what we forgot!
-I got all the maintenance items taken care of on both our small travel trailer and the truck.
+Yep...the most dreaded words I've had to say to my wife when we were too far down the road with our small travel trailer to turn back...
+"Guess what we forgot?".
+Yep, I got all the maintenance items taken care of on both our small travel trailer and the truck.
 The propane tanks are full.
 I loaded everything we thought we needed for the activities we are planning.
 But we still forgot something.

-Well there's always plenty of Walmarts along our route, and we always have plenty of credit cards, but nothing's worse than getting back home and having spent money for another one of something you already had.
-Or even worst, getting all setup at a remote campground and then finding you need to run into town.
-YOU MUST HAVE A GOOD CHECKLIST!
-Here's our basic process.
+Well there's usually plenty of Walmarts along our route, and we always have plenty of credit cards, but nothing's worse than getting back home and having spent money for another one of something you already had.
+Or even worst, getting all set up at a remote campground and then finding you need to run into town.

 Print out a new checklist when we first start packing for the trip

 Jot down specific items for this trip

+The checklist stays on our kitchen island until we are ready to leave.
 If we have special things to take along or things we need to do for this specific trip, we add them to the checklist as we think of them.

 A few other really important things before you hit the road...